On multifold packings of radius-1 balls in Hamming graphs: -perfect unitrades and extended -perfect unitrades

+(see Fig.~\ref{f:H52}).
+It is a $1$-perfect unitrade in $H(5,2)$.
+For example, the word $00000\not\in C$ has no neighbors in $C$, the word $00001\not\in C$ has two neighbors $00101$ and $01001$ in $C$, the word $00111\in C$ has one neighbor $00101$ in $C$ (so, the radius-$1$ ball centered in $00111$ totally has two elements of $C$).
+Moreover, $C$ is a $2$-fold $1$-packing attaining the bound of Theorem~\ref{th:main1_}(b).
+Appending the first $5$ words of $C$ by $1$ and the last $5$, by $0$, we get an extended $1$-perfect unitrade. \end{example}

 \begin{remark} Alternatively, the extended $1$-perfect unitrades can be defined in terms of cliques of the halved $n$-cube.
-The \emph{halved $n$-cube} $\HH{n}$ is a graph whose vertices are the even-weight (or odd-weight) binary $n$-words, two words being adjacent if and only if they differ in exactly two positions.
 A maximum collection of mutually adjacent vertices of a graph is called a \emph{maximum clique}.
-It is easy to see that if $n\ge 5$ then every maximum clique of $\HH{n}$ consists of $n$ vertices at Hamming distance one from some odd-weight binary word of length $n$ (such a word, of course, is not itself a vertex of $\HH{n}$).
+If $n\ge 5$, then every maximum clique of $\HH{n}$ consists of $n$ vertices at Hamming distance one from some odd-weight binary word of length $n$ (such a word, of course, is not itself a vertex of $\HH{n}$).
 So, a set $T$ of vertices of $\HH{n}$ is an {extended $1$-perfect unitrade} if and only if $ |B\cap T| \in \{0,2\}$ for every maximum clique $B$ in $\HH{n}$. \end{remark}

 A (extended) $1$-perfect unitrade is called \emph{primary} if it cannot be partitioned into two proper subsets that are (extended) $1$-perfect unitrades too.
-A (extended) $1$-perfect trade is called \emph{bipartite} if it can be partitioned into two distance-$3$ (distance-$4$) codes.
+A (extended) $1$-perfect trade is called \emph{bipartite} if it can be partitioned into two codes with minimum distance larger than $2$.

+The next three remarks show connections of $1$-perfect unitrades with other areas of discrete mathematics such that design theory and latin squares.
+The concepts introduced there are not used in the rest of the paper.

 \begin{remark} The $1$-perfect unitrades are related with the $1$-perfect bitrades and $1$-perfect codes in the following manner.
 A \emph{$1$-perfect bitrade} is a pair $(T_+,T_-)$ of disjoint sets of vertices of $H(n,q)$ such that $|B\cap T_+|=|B\cap T_-|\in \{0,1\}$ for every radius-$1$ ball $B$.
 An \emph{$r$-perfect code} is a set $C$ of vertices of $H(n,q)$ such that $|B\cap C|=1$ for every radius-$r$ ball $B$.
 If $(T_+,T_-)$ is a $1$-perfect bitrade, then $T_+ \cup T_-$ is a $1$-perfect unitrade (but only bipartite $1$-perfect unitrades are representable in such a way).
 If $C$ and $C'$ are $1$-perfect codes, then $(C\backslash C',C'\backslash C)$ is a $1$-perfect bitrade (but not every $1$-perfect bitrade is representable in such a way).
 In a similar manner, extended $1$-perfect unitrades are related to the \emph{extended $1$-perfect bitrades} and the \emph{extended $1$-perfect binary codes}. \end{remark}